Student Counseling Center Staff

 Supervision Model: I believe the quality of the therapeutic relationship is the most important variable for successful outcome.
 As such, I help trainees be present and make an authentic connection with their clients.

-Personal Interests: I enjoy running and walking my Border Collies.
-I enjoy traveling and have been to Alaska, Canada, the Panama Canal, Brazil, Uruguay, Argentina, England, Scotland, France, Spain, Portugal, Italy, Vatican City, Switzerland, Monaco, China, and India.
-My trip to Africa is on hold.
+Personal Interests: I enjoy training and walking my Border Collies.
+I enjoy traveling and have been to Alaska, Canada, the Panama Canal, Brazil, Uruguay, Argentina, England, Scotland, France, Spain, Portugal, Italy, Vatican City, Switzerland, Monaco, China, India, Iceland and The Netherlands.

 Arthur Hatton, PsyD – Staff Psychologist/ Community Intervention Coordinator

 Center activities: Individual and group therapy, supervision of counseling students, outreach and consultation with campus partners

 Theoretical Style: I am a values-centered therapist, drawing from Acceptance and Commitment Therapy (ACT), Cognitive Behavior Therapy (CBT), and Interpersonal techniques to help clients become more aware of their values and live them more fully.
 My theoretical orientation is grounded in the ACT principle that people suffer when they turn away from their values (I define values as the over-arching principles that clients use to gain meaning and purpose in the world).
 I want to know what clients care about and what they want their ideal life to be.
 I am also interested in mindfulness for a variety of client concerns.